-Our group meets up in Bar Harbor, Maine for our Orientation and Get Acquainted Party.
+Our group meets up in Bar Harbor, Maine, for our Orientation and Get-Acquainted Party.
 And what else could we do in Bar Harbor other than enjoy a delicious “Lobstah” Welcome Dinner?
-We meet our fellow travelers and Fantasy ambassadors, and receive our Parks Canada Discovery Passes, which provide us with free admission to any Canadian parks this year.
+We meet our fellow travelers and Fantasy ambassadors as well as receive our Parks Canada Discovery Passes that provide us with free admission to any Canadian parks this year.

-The following morning we cross the border to St. Andrews-by-the-Sea in New Brunswick, where we’ll enjoy oceanfront camping.
-We have a tour of this beautiful town and stop for lunch at Kingsbrae Gardens – 27 acres of themed gardens, ponds, streams, waterfalls along with many species of birds and animals.
-There’s time for an optional drive to Ministers Island, which is actually only a part time island as it can be reached at low tide by driving or walking over the seafloor.
-The island is home to Covenhoven, the summer “cottage” of Sir William Van Horne (who was president of the Canadian Pacific Railway) – with 50 rooms, including 17 bedrooms and 11 bathrooms.
+The following morning we cross the border to St. Andrews-by-the-Sea in New Brunswick, where we enjoy oceanfront camping.
+We have a tour of this beautiful town and stop for lunch at Kingsbrae Gardens – 27 acres of themed gardens, ponds, streams, waterfalls and many species of birds and animals.
+There’s time for an optional drive to Ministers Island, which is actually only a part-time island since it can be reached at low tide by driving or walking over the seafloor.
+The island is home to Covenhoven, the summer “cottage” of Sir William Van Horne (who was president of the Canadian Pacific Railway), featuring 50 rooms, including 17 bedrooms and 11 bathrooms.

 We continue our travels through New Brunswick, stopping in Saint John.
 Our guided bus tour takes us to Fort Howe, built by the British in 1777 to protect local residents from rowdy Americans during the Revolutionary War.
 We stop at the Old City Market, the oldest continuing farmers’ market in Canada and stretching over a full city block.

-The tides of the Bay of Fundy continue their influence over this area when we move on to Hopewell Cape, home of the Flowerpot Rocks.
-We can take a tram to the rocks and at low tide we can walk along the ocean floor to explore these flowerpot shaped pillars.
-However at high tide the rocks become small islands in the sea.
+The tides of the Bay of Fundy continue their influence over this area as we move on to Hopewell Cape, home of the Flowerpot Rocks.
+We can take a tram to the rocks and, at low tide, we can walk along the ocean floor to explore these flowerpot-shaped pillars.
+However at high tide, the rocks become small islands in the sea.

-We continue our Bay of Fundy experiences as we move into Nova Scotia, viewing one of its tidal bores – causing outflowing rivers to flow back upstream as the tide comes in.
+We continue our Bay of Fundy experiences as we move into Nova Scotia, viewing one of its tidal bores that cause outflowing rivers to flow back upstream as the tide comes in.
 Then it’s on to Annapolis Royal, known for crafts, writers and artists.
 Again, we enjoy oceanfront camping.
 We have a guided bus tour to Fort Anne, originally built by the Scots but with later additions from the French.
-Other stops include Port-Royal, established by French fur traders to resemble France’s fortified farm hamlets and then the Annapolis Royal Garden for lunch.
+Other stops include Port-Royal, established by French fur traders to resemble France’s fortified farm hamlets, and the Annapolis Royal Garden for lunch.

 There’s lots in store for us at our next stop – Halifax, Nova Scotia’s capitol city.
 When the Titanic sank in 1912, the survivors were transported to New York, but those who perished were sent to Halifax.
 On our city tour, we visit the Fairview Cemetery, which houses the graves of 121 of the passengers lost at sea.
-We also visit the Maritime Museum of the Atlantic which depicts life aboard the ship – the most luxurious vessel of all time — with many of its artifacts on display.
-And at the Halifax Citadel we learn about the fascinating history of the area in contrast with the modern bustle of the city.
+We also visit the Maritime Museum of the Atlantic that features life aboard the ship – the most luxurious vessel of all time — with many of its artifacts on display.
+And at the Halifax Citadel, we learn about the fascinating history of the area.

-We head back south to Rocky Harbor – close to Gros Morne National Park.
-We enjoy a boat tour of Bonne Bay, feeling the spray of waterfalls splashing down the surrounding steep cliffs and view the native wildlife – including eagles, moose, whales, seabirds and so much more.
+We head back south to Rocky Harbor, close to Gros Morne National Park.
+We enjoy a boat tour of Bonne Bay, feeling the spray of waterfalls splashing down the surrounding steep cliffs.
+We can also view the native wildlife, including eagles, moose, whales, seabirds and so much more.
 We visit Norris Point, a picturesque coastal community named after the first white man to settle in this part of the world.
-There’s so much to do in the 1805 square kilometres of Gros Morne National Park – with dense forests, freshwater fjords, a variety of wildlife and tiny seaside communities.
+There’s so much to do in the 1,805-square kilometres of Gros Morne National Park – with dense forests, freshwater fjords, a variety of wildlife and tiny seaside communities.

-We continue south to Grand Codroy where we bid farewell to Newfoundland and its friendly Newfies and board the ferry to return to Nova Scotia.
+We continue south to Grand Codroy and bid farewell to Newfoundland and its friendly Newfies to board the ferry return to Nova Scotia.
 Still there are more adventures in store!
-After camping in North Sydney (where we may choose to drive the spectacular coastal Cabot Trail) and a stop in Elm River we continue on to Prince Edward Island (or PEI as the locals call it) spending our final nights in Cavendish.
+After camping in North Sydney (where we may choose to drive the spectacular coastal Cabot Trail) and a stop in Elm River, we continue on to Prince Edward Island (or PEI as the locals call it), spending our final nights in Cavendish.

-The journey to PEI is an adventure unto itself, as we drive over the Confederation Bridge – at 8 miles long the longest bridge in the world which crosses over ice-covered water.
+The journey to PEI is an adventure unto itself as we drive over the Confederation Bridge, eight miles long and the longest bridge in the world that crosses over ice-covered water.
 Once on the island, it gets even better.
 We enjoy live theater at the Confederation Centre Theatre that evening.
-The next day we tour the north shore, visiting North Rustico – (aka “The Crick” according to locals) — with its proud fishing traditions.
+The next day we tour the north shore, visiting North Rustico (aka “The Crick,” according to locals) and its proud fishing traditions.
 We enjoy the iconic north shore beaches at Prince Edward Island National Park and learn the ins and outs of lobster fishing (and catching!) from friendly local islanders.
-We enjoy a special tour of the home of Anne of Green Gables, the beloved story of an outspoken orphan girl first published in 1908 by Lucy Maud Montgomery.
+We enjoy a special tour of Green Gables farm, the setting for the popular novel Anne of Green Gables, published in 1908 by Lucy Maud Montgomery.

-PEI is bountiful – producing fruit, vegetables, meat and dairy products on land and fish, lobster, oysters and other shellfish from the waters.
+PEI is bountiful, producing fruit, vegetables, meat and dairy products on land as well as fish, lobster, oysters and other shellfish from the waters.
 We take advantage of these harvests at our delicious Farewell Dinner in Cavendish and at the Goodbye Continental Breakfast the following morning.